justchrister/justchrister/README.md

 I am currently running a startup called <a href="https://kalt.co">Kalt</a> that is working to blitzscale the transition to fossil-free energy.

-Hit me up on Discord; christer#0001 or at christer@kalt.co
+Hit me up on Discord; christer#0001 or at christer@ka.lt